davidaayers/davidaayers/MANAGER-README.md

 Secondarily:
 * **Provide Context**: I'll provide the larger context for the work we're doing, and how it fits with our overall strategy and approach
 * **Help You Grow**: We succeed together, and I want everyone to reach their career and personal objectives
 * **Delivering Value**: It's my job to help you and your team deliver value as quickly as feasible.
-The faster we can iterate and deliver, the more value we're delivering.
+The faster we can iterate and deliver, the more value we're delivering

 ## What do I value most?

 * **Family First**.
-Our work comes second to our families, and our priorities should reflect that.
+Our work comes second to our families and our priorities should reflect that.
 Work/Life balance isn't just a phrase, it's something that we strive to achieve, and if we aren't, let's fix it!

 * **Continuous Learning & Improvement**.
 Most days, I spend 30-60 minutes reading (I use [Pocket](https://getpocket.com) to build a reading list of articles I run across).
 I also am usually reading at least a couple of books at a time (or listening on Audible).
-I look at a lot of Pull Requests, mostly so I can learn from what the teams are doing.
+I look at a lot of Pull Requests, mostly so I can learn from them.
 Building a culture that values Continuous Improvement isn't just something I say because "Agile" -- it's something I practice and want us all to be part of.

 * **Information**.
-There's a lot going on across our teams, and I can't be everywhere I'd like to be, or participate in all of the conversations that I'd like to.
-So I value sharing information so that I'm informed when people ask me questions.
-This is _especially_ true when there are things going wrong.
+There's a lot going on across our teams, and I can't be everywhere I'd like to be, or participate in the conversations that I'd like to.
+I value sharing information so that I'm informed when people ask me questions.
+This is _especially_ true when things go wrong.
 If there's a doubt, tell me about it!
 I'll return the favor -- after all, one of the important things I do in my role is provide context.
-And do the same for your teams -- the "so that" part of a user story is important because it provides _context_, after all, so take that philosophy and apply it everywhere!
+And do the same for your teams; after all, the "so that" part of a user story is important because it provides _context_, so take that philosophy and apply it everywhere!

 * **Pragmatism**.
 We shouldn't be over-engineering, but neither should we be under-engineering.
 A great sense of the trade-offs and making the right one for the business is important, but always with a bias to _action_.
 One of the most important questions that can help: "What problem are we trying to solve here?"